BigBoland41/ModTracker/README.md

 # Mod Tracker

-Make downloading and keeping track of all your mods easy and seemless!
+Make downloading and keeping track of all your mods easy and seamless!

 Mod tracker is a windows app that keeps track of the mods you're waiting on to update to the latest Minecraft version.
 It also lets you download all them with a single click, easily share them with your friends, and more!
 Say goodbye to that mile long bookmark folder of Mondrinth and CurseForge links - Mod Tracker will do the job for you!